clhenrick/portfolio/pages/cv.md

 *Fall, 2009*
 Philadelphia, PA

-Aided cartographer [Steve Spindler](http://www.bikemap.com/) in creating production print maps for the Pennsylvania cross-state bicycle touring route S.
+Aided Cartographer [Steve Spindler](http://www.bikemap.com/) in creating production print maps for the Pennsylvania cross-state bicycle touring route S.

 - Corresponded with Pennsylvania bicycling advocacy leaders on input to mapping the bicycling route.
 - Utilized Google Maps, Earth, and Docs to perform research and KML point data acquisition relating to bicycle touring.